VIDEO: Staten Island Ferry officers finally get a labor agreement

 VIDEO: Staten Island Ferry officers finally get a labor agreementWritten by Nick Blenkey

-After 13 years of negotiations, maritime union MEBA and the City of New York have finally reached an
+After 13 years of negotiations, maritime union MEBA and the City of New York have finally reached an agreement on a new contract for Staten Island Ferry officers.

 MEBA, which represents all five officer titles at the Staten Island Ferry (Captain, Chief Engineer,